Which is the richest bread in calcium?

 More common types of bread have between 20 and 210 mg of calcium per 100g.
 The calcium content depends on flour type, processing methods, as well as cooking methods.

-Rice bread is one of the richest bread in calcium.
+Rice bread is one of the richest breads in calcium.
 It has 138 mg of calcium per 100g.
 A large slice of rice bread provides 6.6% of the Daily Value.

 Barley bread is also high in calcium.
 It has 125 mg of calcium per 100g.
 A slice provides 6% of the DV.